francisdb/serviceloader-maven-plugin/README.txt

-I wrote a plugin that generates services files for the ServiceLoader introduced in Java 6 : http://java.sun.com/javase/6/docs/api/java/util/ServiceLoader.html
+This maven plugin generates services files for the ServiceLoader introduced in Java 6 : http://java.sun.com/javase/6/docs/api/java/util/ServiceLoader.html

 for example: